 - Conceptualize how marketing technology gets adopted in the organization.

 - Fuel up the marketing strategy with the latest technologies for driving the organization’s success.

-- Controls the overall marketing supply chain to ensure that marketing materials are produced and delivered on time, on budget.
+- Control the overall marketing supply chain to ensure that marketing materials are produced and delivered on time and within budget.

 - Likely to have been with the company since its inception.

 2. CRM Champion

 - Takes primary responsibility for building customer relations and influencing the target audience’s proper messaging and positioning delivery.

 - Dramatically contributes to creating unforgettable customer experiences in social media, advertising, email, and other channels.